-The construction phase transforms the needs, ideas and proposals of the agency, as defined by the plans and specifications, into a physical structure.
+The construction phase transforms the needs, ideas, and proposals of the agency, as defined by the plans and specifications, into a physical structure.
 The construction phase begins with the bid and continues through final acceptance of the construction project and equipping the building for use.
-Upon completion and approval of the final construction documents, including the bidding requirements, the project is ready for release to contractors to obtain proposals or bids.
+Upon completion and approval of the final construction documents, including the bidding requirements, the project is ready to be released to contractors to obtain proposals or bids.

-There are other alternative contracting methods such as general contractor/construction manager and design build.
+There are other alternative contracting methods such as General Contractor/Construction Manager and Design Build.
 These alternative contracting methods require approval.
-Consult your capital budget analyst for more information.
+Consult an OFM Capital Budget analyst for more information.